 New employees should set up an account on the TIAA website to designate a beneficiary and make an investment election.
 New employees who do not enroll before they receive their first paycheck, will automatically be enrolled in the TIAA Lifecycle fund and their beneficiary will default to their estate.

 Employees may also contribute additional funds to a supplemental retirement plan on a tax-deferred basis.
 This benefits employees now by reducing their federal and state taxable income, as well as in the future, as there will be additional assets in the retirement plan.

-For 2024, employees may contribute to both a 403(b) and a 457 plan which gives employees under age 50 the opportunity to save up to an additional $36,000 annually ($18,000 in each plan) and those age 50 plus the opportunity to save $48,000 ($24,000) in each plan.
-Please note that contributions to the 403(b) plan are limited to an annual limit of employee mandatory, employee voluntary and employer contributions, and some employees may not be eligible to contribute the maximum noted above.
+For 2024, employees may contribute to both a 403(b) and a 457 plan which gives employees under age 50 the opportunity to save up to an additional $46,000 annually ($23,000 in each plan) and those age 50 plus the opportunity to save an additional catch-up contribution of $7,500 totaling $61,000 ($30,500) in each plan.
+Please note that contributions to the 403(b) plans are limited to an annual limit of employee mandatory, employee voluntary and employer contributions, and some employees may not be eligible to contribute the maximum noted above.

 Employees may withdraw funds from the retirement plan at separation of service or at age 59 1/2.
 Employees may borrow against their retirement plan.
 Employees may not have more than three outstanding loans, including loans in default.
 Hardship withdrawals are also available.
 Both loans and hardship withdrawals are subject to IRS regulations.
 Defaulted loans and hardship withdrawals are subject to regular federal and state taxes as well as a 10% penalty if withdrawn before age 59 1/2.
 Loans are not available from APERS or ATRS.

 For more information contact your human resources office or a representative at TIAA at 1-800-842-2252.